cronvel/spellcast/doc/events.md

 	* url `string` this is the URL of the sound to play Multiple sounds may be played at any time.
 If the client supports sounds, it is recommended to support at least 2 channels.

-* chatConfig (configObject): [state] this passes the chat status for each roles.
-Argument `configObject` is an object, where keys are existing role IDs, and value is an object, where:
-	* active: `boolean` true if the role can chat

-* actionConfig (configObject): [state]   .................. (todo)
-	* disabled `boolean` true if all role actions are disabled

 * defineAnimation (id, data): defines an animation (if the client is capable) to be used later (e.g. on a sprite), where:
 	* id `string` the animation ID to use
 	* data `object` data related to the animation, where: